Nickguild1993/surfs_up/README.md

 - Recordings from June reveal less daily temperature fluctuation, with a range of temperatures spanning 21 degrees when compared to December, which shows recorded temperature readings with a range of 27 degrees.

-- Both months have rather even distributions without many outliers to speak of.
+- Both months have rather even distributions without many outliers to speak of, especially the histogram for June.

 ## Summary and Further Analysis: